wandeg/microsoft-graph-docs/api-reference/beta/resources/graph-migrate-content.md

 # Migrate API documentation from beta to v1.0

-All of the following sets of steps are required if you are migrating APIs from beta to v1.0:
+The following sections provide optional and required documentation steps when migrating APIs from beta to v1.0:

 - [Set up environment](#set-up-environment)
 - [Collect and update content](#collect-and-update-content)